alphagov/govuk_publishing_components/docs/analytics-gtm/pii-remover.md

 A module exists for stripping out PII from values.
 It can accept strings, query parameters, arrays or objects.
 If the value is an array or object, the child values are looped through and then treated as strings.

-99% of the code has been taken from the legacy universal analytics PII redaction code.

 ## What is redacted

 The values that are redacted by default are: